braidn/Knowledge-Repo/TurboLinks.md

 ##Notes

 * To exclude a link add `data-no-turbolinks: true` to any link_to or button helper
+  * adding this to body of a layout file will turn off turbolinks completely
 * Animations are totally doable although are not on by default
 	* [this SO article][1] goes fairly deeply down this rabbit whole